 The world is becoming more and more interconnected as the ease of travel and communication across countries and culture improves.
 This global connectivity means that a national health crisis can quickly turn into a global health crisis if not managed and addressed appropriately.
-With a global health degree, you can bring relief to underserved populations around the world.
+With a global health background, you can bring relief to underserved populations around the world.
 Global health is playing an increasingly important role in national and international security, and it greatly impacts our global economy.

 What Is Global Health?